tejalb/Obama_McCain_2008/README.md

 Now to explore the REATTRIBUTION entires further, I found which field contains 'REATTRIBUTION' and found cumulative counts filtered based on this.
 For Obama, the entry is always 'REATTRIBUTION FROM', i.e. 'REATRIBUTION TO SPOUSE" does not appear in the entries for Obama, while for McCain this is not the case.
 I filtered on just the 'SPOUSE' which is contained in the memo_text field.
 The plot below shows cumulative donations which are reattributed.

 ![alt tag](https://cloud.githubusercontent.com/assets/7156397/5518048/09c91942-88e0-11e4-8dba-8b36be4a1375.png)

+From a cursory glance it seems that Obama has a lot of hooded supporters.
+But what we really shoudl check is the ratio of the cumulative reattributed donations to the cumulative total donations, to see what fraction of the total donations are coming from unidentified supporters.

+Then the plot of this ratio looks like: